Jean V de Bueil: Career

 Jean de Bueil began his military career as a page of the Count of Narbonne and was present at the Battle of Verneuil.
 Later he served under mercenary captain Étienne de Vignolles, known as La Hire.
 He was made captain of Tours in 1428, later captain general in Anjou and Maine.
-Together with Joan of Arc, he successfully completed the siege of Orleans.
+Together with Joan of Arc, he successfully completed the Siege of Orléans.
 In September 1432 he assaulted Les Ponts-de-Cé but failed to take it from the routiers of Rodrigo de Villandrando.
 He participated with the Dauphin Louis in a campaign against the Swiss in 1444 and was present at the battle of St. Jakob an der Birs.
 He was engaged in the reconquest of Normandy from the English and became admiral of France and captain of Cherbourg in 1450.
 In 1453, he was present at the Battle of Castillon.
 In 1461, the new king Louis XI replaced de Bueil as Admiral with Jean de Montaubin, which began a rift which would lead to de Bueil joining the rebels during the War of the Public Weal in 1465.
-De Bueil was later reconciled to the king and was admitted to the Order of St. Michael in 1469 His last known act was to sign, on 31 May 1478 at his château de Vaujours, the document by which he confirmed certain rights of the prior of Charnes, a priory located in the county of Sancerre.
+De Bueil was later reconciled to the king and was admitted to the Order of St. Michael in 1469.
+His last known act was to sign, on 31 May 1478 at his château de Vaujours, the document by which he confirmed certain rights of the prior of Charnes, a priory located in the county of Sancerre.

 Le Jouvencel

 Jean de Bueil wrote Le Jouvencel about 1466.
 De Bueil intended that the work should have a didactic purpose for young noblemen.
-He therefore uses an Aristotelian structure to his work, dealing with the hero's career in three parts, which reflect three elements of governance or discipline; the young soldier learns about ethics and self-discipline, the military commander learns leadership of men and the regent learns the governance of a country.
-Le Jouvencel joins several medieval military literature traditions; chivalric romance, treatises on chivalry and manuals on warfare.
+He therefore uses an Aristotelian structure to his work, dealing with the hero's career in three parts, which reflect three elements of governance or discipline: The young soldier learns about ethics and self-discipline, the military commander learns leadership of men and the regent learns the governance of a country.
+Le Jouvencel joins several medieval military literature traditions: Chivalric romance, treatises on chivalry and manuals on warfare.
 De Bueil draws upon earlier writers such as Honoré Bonet and Christine de Pizan but also on his own military experience.
 In so doing, he gives a rounded image of how a professional soldier thought about and practiced war at the end of the Middle Ages.